NapeStar/Robotteaching/additional-doc/steps/createNewComponent.md

-# Creation of view component for new robot method
+# Creation of new component for new robot method

-1. Create a new component for the new robot method within "wizard-stepper" folder.
+1. Create [new component](../../components/WizardNewMethodComponent.html) for the new robot method within "wizard-stepper" folder.

 ![Screenshot-1](../../screenshots/steps/new-method-component-create.png)